Conversational UI Primer for Business Leaders: A Framework for Deploying Your First Conversational UI in 2019

 - Customer Interaction: After a consumer is converted to a customer, a different set of needs arise, a conversational UI may require the ability to discern an issue, provide various avenues for resolving it, and either deliver a solution or kick the complaint up the chain to a human for resolution.
 A surprising number of customer support queries can be handled via a conversational UI or even a simple chatbot.

 - Employee Interaction: Conversational UIs can also be used internally to streamline employee based processes.
 Deployment of notification-based conversational AIs on an internal level has been successful for HR processes (prompting a new employee through the onboarding process).
-IT departments can also benefit from conversational UI by combining alerts about password change requirements with the ability to generate a new password, integrating it into the system instantly.
-(Password reset requests account for a large amount of IT related help desk inquiries; automating these requests can cut such calls by up to 40%.)
+IT departments can also benefit from conversational UI by combining alerts about password change requirements with the ability to generate a new password, integrating it into the system instantly accounts for a large amount of IT related help desk inquiries; automating these requests can cut such calls by up to 40%.)

 Whether your business is B2B or B2C will also affect what type of conversational UI is appropriate.
 Consumer-facing UIs require higher levels of NLP to feel more “human,” must be able to contextually “figure out” what a consumer is asking, and will need to provide an experience that delivers compassion as well as solutions.

 Business facing interactions are less fraught.
 While the need for a quality experience is still a top priority, the UI can be more professional in tone and streamlined to accommodate the knowledge of the person using it.

 Deployment of your Conversational UI